- International Fees

 - International fees are typically 3.25 times the domestic tuition.
 Exact cost will be calculated upon completion of registration.

 - You will require access to the Adobe Creative Cloud to complete this course - registered BCIT students will receive further information closer to the course start date with subscription details.
-This course will be delivered synchronously ONLINE, requiring your attendance and participation in ALL scheduled online lectures for the duration of the course.
-This is not a self-paced course.
+This course will be delivered synchronously ONLINE, requiring your attendance and participation in scheduled online lectures for the duration of the course.
 Prospective students should have solid written and spoken English language skills to be successful in this course.
-Solid computer skills are highly recommended and access to a computer that can run complex, data heavy graphics software is required.
+A good basic computer operation knowledge is highly recommended and access to a computer that can run complex, data heavy graphics software.
 It is important to have a stable and consistent internet connection to access course content.
-If seats remain, registration is permitted without approval up to April 14th, by calling 604-434-1610.
+If seats remain, registration is permitted without approval up to January 19th, by calling 604-434-1610.

 Status